sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 ~~~
 {: .output}

-The module relevant for QC purposes is called `FastQC`.
+The module relevant for QC purposes is called `FastQC`

 ~~~
 module load FastQC
 ~~~
 {: .bash}

-if fastqc is not installed then you would expect to see an error like
+if FastQC is not installed then you would expect to see an error like

 ~~~
 Lmod has detected the following error:  The following module(s) are unknown: "FastQC"